theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 *screenshot of the verify and upload buttons*

 :zap: On **Linux** however we probably need to take an **extra step**.
-It might happen that when you upload a sketch - after you have selected your board and the serial port - you get an error such as "...
-Permission denied".
+It might happen that when you upload a sketch - after you have selected your board and the serial port - you get an error such as *"...
+Permission denied"*.
 If you get this error (and also if you didn't get an error), you need to **set the serial port permission**.

 To do this, open your Terminal and type:
 ```